JohnSpearman/Chalet/01_creation/01_01_construction/01_01_00_surroundings/README.md

 - heavy snowfall
 - toxic air pollution

-(if any of these dangers is likely, then the building at this particular place should be reconsidered or the construction design should be adjusted)
+(if any of these dangers are likely, then the building at this particular place should be reconsidered or the construction design should be adjusted)